Lahore: Late Mughal

 Civil wars regarding succession to the Mughal throne following Aurangzeb's death in 1707 led to weakening control over Lahore from Delhi, and a prolonged period of decline in Lahore.
 Mughal preoccupation with the Marathas in the Deccan Plateau eventually resulted in Lahore being governed by a series of governors who pledged nominal allegiance to the ever-weaker Mughal emperors in Delhi.

-Mughal Emperor Bahadur Shah I died en route to Lahore as part of a campaign in 1711 to subdue Sikh rebels under the leadership of Banda Singh Bahadur.
+Mughal Emperor Bahadur Shah I died enroute to Lahore as part of a campaign in 1711 to subdue Sikh rebels under the leadership of Banda Singh Bahadur.
 His sons fought a battle outside Lahore in 1712 for succession to the Mughal crown, with Jahandar winning the throne.
 Sikh rebels were defeated during the reign of Farrukhsiyar when Abd as-Samad and Zakariyya Khan suppressed them.

 Nader Shah's brief invasion of the Mughal Empire in early 1739 wrested control away from Zakariya Khan Bahadur.
-Though Khan was able to win back control after the Persian armies had left, Nader Shah's invasion shifted trade routes away from Lahore, and south towards Kandahar instead.
+Though Khan was able to win back control after the Persian armies had left, the trade routes had shifted away from Lahore, and south towards Kandahar instead.
 Indus ports near the Arabian Sea that served Lahore also silted up during this time, reducing the city's importance even further.

 Struggles between Zakariyya Khan's sons following his death in 1745 further weakened Muslim control over Lahore, thus leaving the city in a power vacuum, and vulnerable to foreign marauders.

 Durrani invasions

-Ahmad Shah Durrani, the founder of the Afghan Durrani Empire, captured Lahore in January 1748.
+The Durrani ruler Ahmad Shah occupied Lahore in 1748.
 Following Ahmed Shah Durrani's quick retreat, the Mughals entrusted Lahore to Mu’īn al-Mulk Mir Mannu.
-Ahmad Shah Durrani again invaded in 1751, forcing Mir Mannu into signing a treaty that submitted Lahore to Afghan rule.
-The Mughal Wazīr Ghazi Din Imad al-Mulk would seize Lahore in 1756, provoking Ahmad Shah Durrani to again invade in 1757, after which he placed the city under the rule of his son, Timur Shah Durrani.
+Ahmad Shah again invaded in 1751, forcing Mir Mannu into signing a treaty that nominally subjected Lahore to Durrani rule.
+Lahore was third time conquered by Ahmad Shah in 1752.
+The Mughal Grand Vizier Ghazi-Din Imad al-Mulk seized Lahore in 1756, provoking Ahmad Shah to invade for fourth time in 1757, after which he placed the city under the rule of his son, Timur Shah.

-Durrani rule was interrupted when Lahore was briefly captured by the Marathas in 1758 during their campaigns against the Afghans, under Raghunathrao, who drove out the Afghans.
-The following year, a combined Sikh–Maratha force defeated an Afghan assault in the 1759 Battle of Lahore.
-Following the Third Battle of Panipat, Ahmad Shah Durrani defeated the Marathas and recaptured Lahore.
-After the Durranis withdrew from the city in 1765, Sikh forces quickly occupied the city.
-The Durranis invaded two more times—in 1797 and 1798—under Shah Zaman, but the Sikhs re-occupied the city after both invasions.
+Durrani rule was interrupted when Lahore was conquered by Adina Beg Arain with the assistance of Marathas in 1758 during their campaigns against Afghans.
+After Adina Beg's untimely death in 1758, however, Marathas temporarily occupied the city.
+The following year, the Durranis again marched into Lahore and conquered it.
+After the Durranis withdrew from the city in 1765, Sikh forces quickly occupied it.
+By this time, the city had been ravaged several time and had lost all of its former grandeur.
+The Durranis invaded two more times — in 1797 and 1798 — under Shah Zaman, but the Sikhs re-occupied the city after both invasions as the Durranis were forced to attend to other problems on their western borders.